 A student may possess and use an asthma inhaler or epinephrine auto-injector or inhaler with written approval from the student's healthcare provider and consistent with Policy 5703.
 A minor student must also have written permission from the student's parent.
 The required documentation must be submitted to the building principal or designee.
 If a student is authorized to self-possess or self-administer an asthma inhaler or epinephrine auto-injector or inhaler, the building principal or designee will notify the student's teachers and other staff as appropriate.
-Additionally, the school must maintain a written emergency care plan drafted by a physician in collaboration with the student's parent.
-The emergency care plan will contain specific instructions related to the student's needs.
+Additionally, the school must maintain a written emergency care plan drafted by a physician in collaboration with the student's needs.
 The physician and parent should update the emergency care plan as necessary to address any changes in the student's medical circumstances.